rdfostrich/article-jws2018-ostrich/content/introduction.md

 In this article,
 we argue that supporting both RDF archiving and SPARQL at once is, due to their combined complexity, difficult to scale.
 Instead, we propose an elementary, but efficient versioned _triple pattern_ index---the basic element of SPARQL---that query engines can use.
-In addition, we focus on the performance-critical features of supporting  _stream-based results_ and query _offset_.
+In addition, we focus on the performance-critical features of supporting  _stream-based results_, query _offset_ and _cardinality estimation_.
 Stream-based results allow more memory-efficient processing when query results are large.
 The capability to offset (and limit) a large stream reduces processing time if only a subset is needed.
+Cardinality estimation is essential for efficient [query planning](cite:cites ldf,rdf3x) in certain query engines.
 This index can be employed by a SPARQL endpoint, but also by the Web-friendly [Triple Pattern Fragments](cite:cites ldf) (TPF) interface: a Web API that provides access to RDF datasets by triple pattern and partitions the results in pages.
 Optional versioning capabilities are possible for Triple Pattern Fragments using [VTPF](cite:cites vtpf),